 The options for satisfying the defined requirement must be fully assessed by conducting an "options appraisal".
 This analysis will apply equally to supplies, services or works.
-Where an option to proceed with a competitive procurement exercise has been chosen, having obtained approval from the budget holder and, where applicable, relevant Director for the business case and budget, the flow chart 'Choice of Procedure' (CPR 21), will determine the appropriate process to be used.
-Evidence of the options appraisal/analysis/budget holder approval must be retained.
+Where an option to proceed with a competitive

 Where the level of risk is high for a low value contract, a higher value procedure should be considered.